-Violence against women is deeply rooted in our cultures, institutions, and religions.
-It affects ourselves, the women we love, and our communities, country, and world.
+Sex- and gender-based violence is deeply rooted in our cultures, institutions, and religions.
+It affects ourselves, those we love, and our communities, country, and world.
 In particular, we await with hope Canada’s National Inquiry into Missing and Murdered Indigenous Women and Girls, and pray that it will uncover the systemic causes of this violence and provide a path to eliminate it.

-Working to end violence against women is an important part of creating a world where all people are valued.
+Working to end rape and violence is an important part of creating a world where all people are valued.
 As a member of the World Council of Churches (WCC, a worldwide fellowship of Christian churches), the United Church takes part in the Thursdays in Black campaign against sex- and gender-based violence.
-Through the simple gesture of collectively wearing black, participants create an international public witness for a global movement urging an end to violence against women.
+Through the simple gesture of collectively wearing black, participants create an international public witness for a global movement urging an end to rape and violence.

 - Plan a worship service related to violence against women with the use of these resources:

 - Participate in “Thursdays” in Black on a Sunday!